DAVID WILDMAN WRITING EXCERPTS

 “It’s okay, ma’am, you seem to have some kind of power outage, so I’ll just leave this here with all the information for the agent and publisher…”

 I reached for the door handle, but the damn thing was firmly locked.

-I picked up the package again, still hoping to set this straight somehow.
-But enough of this dark, creepy shit.
+Enough of this dark, creepy shit.
 I flipped on my cellphone flashlight.

 She let out a shriek so terrifying and hideous that I immediately shut it off.